mccright/guid/README.md

 ## About
 This is a hack to address a short-term problem.
 We needed to quickly append some unique suffixes to some strings to resist hostile "guessing" or predicting of them.
-I started with a fork of Sweelix\guid for PHP
+I started with a fork of Sweelix\guid for PHP.
-Sweelix\guid is a PHP 5.3+ library for creating GUID.
+Sweelix\guid is a PHP 5.3+ library for creating GUIDs.

-I added entropy by feeding a v4 UUID into the generation all 3 UUID types I also attempted to add additional entropy to the UUID generation for v3 & v5 UUIDs by building another large input using repeated calls to mt_rand() along with a temporal component from microtime() as a nod to the rfc.
+I added entropy by feeding a v4 UUID into the generation all 3 UUID types.
+I also attempted to add additional entropy to the UUID generation for v3 & v5 UUIDs by building another large input using repeated calls to mt_rand() along with a temporal component from microtime() as a nod to the rfc.

 REFERENCES: